Code-Institute-Submissions/Chessapp/README.md

 > "*I can play a quick game on my browser against an awesome engine -no sign up , no login required* "

-> "*It is impressive , how quickly stockfish is possible to play such quick moves -awesome responsiveness* "
+> "*It is impressive , how quickly stockfish is possible to play such quick and good moves -awesome responsiveness* "

 > "*I am an avid-chess fan , awesome idea , would be good to evaluate specific positions or lines youre intrested in*"

+## Design

+To highlight Black and White Chess pieces used light colours throughout with large font weights

+Features Added:
+ + Allow Users to See Captured pieces
+ + Switch Sides
+ + Buttons to start new games.
+ + Choose difficulty settings , by changing depth search settings for stockfish

+## Technologies :

+### Languages:

++ HTML
++ CSS
++ Javascript

+### Libraries /Frameworks:
++ Boostrap
++ Jquery
++ Font-Awesome
++ StockFish.js
++ Chess.js
++ Chessboard.js